nikolaslenning/template-engine/README.md

 [Jest](https://jestjs.io/) was used for running the provided tests.

-A live link to my [Template Engine](https://nikolaslenning.github.io/template-engine/) is hosted on Github pages.
+A link to my [Template Engine](https://github.com/nikolaslenning/template-engine) is hosted on Github pages.

 This application was authored by [Nikolas Lenning](https://github.com/nikolaslenning).